Calabi-Yau locally conformally K\"ahler manifolds: Abstract

 \section{Abstract}

-We study compact locally conformally K\" ahler (lcK) manifolds which are Calabi--Yau, in the sense that $c_1^{BC}(X)=0$.
-We prove that an lcK Gauduchon metric that is Chern-Ricci flat is necessarily Vaisman.
-Specializing to Calabi--Yau solvmanifolds with left-invariant complex structure, we prove that a left-invariant metric is lcK if and only if it is Vaisman.
+We study compact locally conformally K\"ahler (lcK) manifolds which are Calabi--Yau, in the sense that $c_1^{BC}(X)=0$.
+First of all, we prove that all the known lcK manifolds which are Calabi--Yau are Vaisman.
+Then we prove that an lcK Chern--Ricci flat metric that is Gauduchon is necessarily Vaisman.
+Finally, specializing to Calabi--Yau solvmanifolds with left-invariant complex structure, we prove that a left-invariant metric is lcK if and only if it is Vaisman.
 Therefore, they are finite quotients of the Kodaira manifold.